- Education

 Video conferencing is an online technology that allows users in different locations to hold face-to-face meetings.
 Video conferencing has radically improved the way higher education faculty and students communicate, putting faces to voices and creating a more personal connection during virtual learning sessions.
 Common VC communication tools include Zoom, WebEx, and Microsoft Teams.

 In-class hardware are the physical pieces of technology used within a classroom setting which can include cameras, microphones, lighting, projectors, and a computer.
 Faculty have the ability to pick and choose the hardware that best suits their teaching needs.
-For some, a laptop computer with built-in camera and microphone offers a simple solution to creating and distributing information.
-For others, a more robust lecture capture studio with lights, multiple camera sources, and high-tech microphones offer a quality that is needed to accurately present information.
+For some, a laptop computer with a built-in camera and microphone offers a simple solution to creating and distributing information.
+For others, a more robust lecture capture studio with lights, multiple camera sources, and high-tech microphones offers the quality needed to present information accurately.

-Benefits of a VMS in Your Educational Technology Ecosystem
+Benefits of a VMS in your learning technology ecosystem

 While the majority of higher education institutions already have a VC and LMS in place, VMS systems like Panopto truly integrate all learning technologies and offer a true classroom technology ecosystem.
 Panopto is the central hub that connects the LMS and the VC and makes all video content easy to use.